apache/flink/docs/apis/streaming/event_timestamps_watermarks.md

 #### **With Periodic Watermarks**

-The `AssignerWithPeriodicWatermarks` assigns timestamps and generate watermarks periodically (possibly depending the stream elements, or purely based on processing time).
+The `AssignerWithPeriodicWatermarks` assigns timestamps and generates watermarks periodically (possibly depending on the stream elements, or purely based on processing time).

 The interval (every *n* milliseconds) in which the watermark will be generated is defined via `ExecutionConfig.setAutoWatermarkInterval(...)`.
 Each time, the assigner's `getCurrentWatermark()` method will be